aws-samples/aws-iot-greengrass-edge-analytics-workshop/workshop-guide/GUIDE.md

 cdk deploy
 ```

-Also navigate to your greengrass group in AWS IoT Core and deploy the changes to your Greengrass Core Instance.
+28. Navigate to your greengrass group in AWS IoT Core and deploy the changes to your Greengrass Core Instance.

-28. Now switch ON your simulated IoT Thing in Node-Red and navigate to your Dashboard URL.
+29. Now switch ON your simulated IoT Thing in Node-Red and navigate to your Dashboard URL.
 You should be able to see that none of the metrics - temperature, pressure or humidity are missing in the live chart and the timestamps in time-axis are now contiguous.
 This demonstrates IoT metrics that are **"filled in time-series"**

-29. To switch off the simulated AWS IoT Thing, click the OFF Switch Node in Node-RED.
+30. To switch off the simulated AWS IoT Thing, click the OFF Switch Node in Node-RED.
 The transmission of temperature, pressure and humidity readings should now appear stopped in the **debug** pane.

 ## Exercise 3: Performing statistical calculations on time-series data